jessielaf/crit/README.md

 Crit supplies a config module that has one especially interesting attribute.
 This is the **registry** attribute.
 This attribute is a dict that contains variables that can be used for conditionals in your executor!

-You can import the confif via `from crit.config import config`
+You can import the config via `from crit.config import config`

 ## Status